fine2006/the-concealment-hypothesis/README.md

 ## Suggested use

 To audit an existing fallacy benchmark, evaluate a detector trained on that benchmark against the matched negatives for the types it covers, and compare the resulting false-positive rate to the rate over the benchmark's native "none" class.
+Neither step requires retraining or regenerating anything.

 The wrong-scheme set is the control: a scheme-specific effect shows up as matched negatives being classified as the *source* type far more often than wrong-scheme negatives are, not as a difference in raw flag rates.
+Because both conditions come off one pipeline, whatever the generator contributes it contributes to both, so the difference between them is not movable by the choice of generator, prompt or filter.

 Two cautions.
 First, these items are prototypical scheme instantiations; naturally occurring arguments are more often elliptical, and the paper does not offer rates measured on this set as estimates of deployment-time magnitude.
 Second, the measured impurity above is real — report it rather than treating the sets as perfectly clean.
+Note in particular that wrong-scheme flag rates are flag rates, not false-positive rates, since 22.5% of that condition is not certified valid.

 ---